Prempava/TEAM-23/README.md

-->ML Classification Module: Takes numerical inputs (Land Area, Slope, Soil Bearing Capacity, etc.)
+→ ML Classification Module: Takes numerical inputs (Land Area, Slope, Soil Bearing Capacity, etc.)

 and uses the pre-trained XGBoost model to predict the optimal Building Type.

-->Floorplan Generator: Uses the predicted Building Type and user-defined rooms to generate a conceptual
+→ Floorplan Generator: Uses the predicted Building Type and user-defined rooms to generate a conceptual

 layout based on a rule-based/parametric engine (e.g., maximizing sunlight exposure, ensuring necessary room adjacencies).

-->Material Estimation Module: Applies engineering unit rates and formulas based on the generated floorplan
+→ Material Estimation Module: Applies engineering unit rates and formulas based on the generated floorplan

 area and foundation requirements (inferred from SBC) to output a preliminary Bill of Quantities.